nithin001/react-catalogue/README.md

 This is a running document that captures design decisions, assumptions, limitations of the system.
 Each git commit will be atomic and looking at the git log should tell the story of this system was developed.

+# Features and Functions
+  * The app has all the features and functions asked.
+  * There are about 120 tests.
+I followed TDD for the most part.
+Last few commits won't have tests.
+  * The live blogging section below will detail almost every commit.
+Please read through.
+  * I am archiving the .git folder along with the solution so that you will be able to look through the commit.

+# Local Setup
+  * You need to have yarn installed to use the app.
+More details on Yarn here: https://yarnpkg.com/
+  * Simply run 'yarn' in the project directory.
+This should install all the dependencies.
+  * You should be able to start the local server by running the following command: yarn start
+  * You should be able to run tests by running the following command: yarn test
+  * You should be able to build (output should be in dist/index.html) the app by running the following command: yarn build
+  * The app already has a build in **dist/index.html** which you can open in a browser (chrome/firefox) to view the solution.
+  * There is a build without using materialize in without_framework/index.html which also can be opened in a browser.

+# Live blogging begins here!
 ## Create the scaffolding
 ##### Set up yarn
   * Why Yarn instead of NPM?